How to Wake Up Refreshed: 5 Habits to Start Tonight

 If you are short on sleep, it is gentler to go to bed a little earlier than to sleep in late.
 That keeps the morning anchor in place while still adding rest.

-Do three small things in the first 10 minutes
+What to do in the first 10 minutes

 What you do right after the alarm sets the tone for the morning.
 Three simple actions help the grogginess fade faster: